Coronavirus digest: US hits six-month high in new daily cases | DW | 06.08.2021

 In Japan, Olympics organizers have recorded 29 new coronavirus cases linked to the Games, according to Friday's daily report.
 This comes a day after 31 cases were reported, the highest number since the Games began.
 No athletes were reported to have tested positive on Friday.

 The total number of infections related to the Games now stands at 382.
-About one-third of the people who have tested positive overall are non-Japanese.
+About a third of the people who have tested positive overall are non-Japanese.
 As of August 4, 42,100 accredited people had traveled to Japan for the Olympic Games, according to organizers.

-A study in South Africa has shown that the Johnson & Johnson COVID-19 vaccine protects to 90% against fatal courses of the disease.
+A study in South Africa has shown that the Johnson & Johnson COVID-19 vaccine offers up to 90% protection against fatal courses of the disease.

 tj,ar/dj (AFP, AP, Reuters, dpa)